 - Elizabeth Todd Grimsley, “Six Months in the White House,” Journal of the Illinois State Historical Society 19 (Oct.-Jan., 1926-27), p.
 57.

 - Michael Burlingame, editor, With Lincoln in the White House: Letters, Memoranda, and Other Writings of John G. Nicolay, 1860-1865, p.
 32 (Letter to Ozias M. Hatch, March 31, 1861).

 - Roy P. Basler, editor, Collected Works of Abraham Lincoln, Volume IV, p.
 303.

 - Harry E Pratt, editor, Concerning Mr. Lincoln, pp. 73-74.

-- Turner and Turner, Mary Todd Lincoln: Her Life and Letters, p.
+- Justin G. Turner and Linda Levitt Turner, editors, Mary Todd Lincoln: Her Life and Letters, p.
 159.

 - Ronald C. White, Jr., A. Lincoln: A Biography, p.
 164.

 - Elizabeth Todd Grimsley, ‘Six Months in The White House, Journal of the Illinois State Historical Society, Vol. XIX, October 1926, January 1927), p.
 48.

 - John S. Goff, Robert Todd Lincoln: A Man in His Own Right, p.74 (Letter from Robert Todd Lincoln to Elizabeth Grimsley, Mary 18, 1865).